solidane/solidane.github.io/_posts/2022-02-23-binomial-expa.md

 ### Expansion with Pascal's Triangle

-Pascal's triangle was named after the famous and revolutionary french mathematician of the *17th* century [Blaise Pascal](https://en.wikipedia.org/wiki/Blaise_Pascal) and it is a visual representation in the form a triangular array of the binomial coefficients (a polynomial with two terms).
+Pascal's triangle was named after the famous and revolutionary french mathematician of the 17th century [Blaise Pascal (1623-1662 AD)](https://en.wikipedia.org/wiki/Blaise_Pascal) and it is a visual representation in the form a triangular array of the binomial coefficients (a polynomial with two terms).
 This pattern was known and practiced in the far and near east centuries before the western world.

 #### How to construct a such triangle